Smart-saas-apps/PDFGenApp/pdf-generator-implementation-roadmap.md

 ## Technical Debt and Improvements
 - [ ] Add comprehensive error handling
 - [ ] Implement proper TypeScript types for all components
-- [ ] Add unit tests for core functionality
+- [ ] Add loading states for async operations
-- [ ] Optimize performance for large templates
-- [ ] Add proper documentation
+- [ ] Implement proper error boundaries

-## Future Considerations
+## Notes
-- [ ] User authentication and authorization
-- [ ] Cloud storage for templates
-- [ ] Template marketplace
-- [ ] Advanced PDF features (forms, digital signatures)
-- [ ] API integration capabilities
+- Using React 18 with TypeScript
+- State management with Zustand
+- PDF generation with jsPDF
+- Styling with Tailwind CSS